corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/serialization-enum-evolution.md

 }
 ```

-If we were to add the constant D
+If we were to add the constant D:

 ```kotlin
 @CordaSerializationTransformEnumDefaults (